lechmazur/goods/README.md

-# LLM Public Good Game
+# LLM Public Goods Game

 The public goods game is a classic paradigm in experimental economics used to study cooperation and free-riding in groups.
 Each player decides how many tokens from a personal endowment to contribute to a common pool; the total contributions are then multiplied by a factor 𝑀 and redistributed equally to all players.
 Any tokens not contributed remain with the individual.
 Although contributing maximally can yield high payoffs for the group as a whole, each player has an incentive to “free-ride,” hoping to benefit from others’ contributions while contributing little themselves.